-The Canon EOS 7D and the Canon EOS M6 are two digital cameras that were announced, respectively, in September 2009 and February 2017.
+The Canon EOS 7D and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2009 and February 2017.
 The 7D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+The 7D has a resolution of 17.9 megapixels, whereas the M6 provides 24 MP.

-The physical size and weight of the Canon 7D and the Canon M6 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 7D and the Canon M6 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (54 percent) than the Canon 7D.
 Moreover, the M6 is substantially lighter (55 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the M6 does not feature any corresponding weather-sealing.